 This is the book that got me into reading YA and I’m most grateful for that.
 I was at a point that I was getting too old for the books I used to read and still too young for the adult ones.
 Then my brother kept recommending this to me and I finally picked it up.
 I loved it!
 It was so fast-paced and I finished it super quickly.
 The story and the characters were great.
 This book is about so much more than just the fight to the death.
 It has a lot of underlying themes that definitely made me think about the society we live in, etc.

 I’ll give you the sun by Jandy Nelson

-I picked this book up because of the cover.
+I decided to read this book because of the cover.
 The blurb doesn’t give a lot away and I didn’t really know what it was about and if I was going to like it.
 I did though, I loved it.
 I fell in love with the writing style.
 It’s so lyrical and beautiful.
 Often times I found myself re-reading a sentence or paragraph simply for its beauty.
 I quickly grew to love the characters and their stories.
 This book is simply a work of art that made me want to make some art myself.
 I loved this book so much, both on the inside and on the outside, that I had to get my own copy.

 The Heroes of Olympus series by Rick Riordan

 I’ve loved everything I’ve read by Rick Riordan, but The Heroes of Olympus series is my favourite.
 Three years ago, my Latin teacher recommend Percy Jackson and the Lightning Thief to me and I knew from the first sentence I was going to love it.
 Since then I’ve read the entire Percy Jackson and the Olympians series, The Heroes of Olympus series, the first two books in the Magnus Chase trilogy and the first book in the Trials of Apollo trilogy.
 I’m waiting for the other books to come out.
 I loved all of those books and I have an entire shelf dedicated to them.

 Simon Vs The Homo Sapiens Agenda by Becky Albertalli